-Increased maintenance, monitoring, and repair standards required by the special permit conditions could lead to increased, yet sporadic and temporary, vehicle presence, excavation activity, emissions, and noise along the special permit segment and the special permit inspection area throughout the duration of the special permit.
+Increased maintenance, monitoring and repair standards required by the special permit conditions could lead to increased yet sporadic and temporary vehicle presence, excavation activity, emissions, and noise along the special permit segments and the special permit inspection area throughout the duration of the special permit.
 Unless mitigated, exposed soil resulting from excavation can cause increased airborne dust, erosion, and siltation of nearby waterways.
-In any single location, the impacts would likely be minimal and temporary.
-The special permit conditions are designed and intended to decrease both the likelihood of a pipeline anomaly forming and the severity that could result from a pipeline failure.
+In any single location, the impacts will likely be minimal and temporary.
+The special permit conditions are designed and intended to decrease the likelihood of a pipeline anomaly forming or increasing to a severity that could result in pipeline failure.

-Approval of the special permit will have a positive environmental impact for the pipeline segment that were subject to class location change that do not require pressure testing or pipeline replacement due to the avoidance of impacts.
-CIG will avoid disturbing the right of way of property owners, except for the additional inspections that may be required to satisfy the conditions of the special permit, such those related to the IMP for HCAs, additional verification digs, and potential anomaly evaluations/repairs.
+Approval of the special permit will have a positive environmental impact for the special permit segments that were subject to class location change that do not require pressure testing or pipeline replacement due to the avoidance of impacts.
+TGP will avoid disturbing the right of way of property owners except for the additional inspections that may be required to satisfy the conditions of the special permit such those related to the IM Program for HCAs, additional verification digs, and potential anomaly evaluations/repairs.

-For each individual maintenance activity, CIG will evaluate the potential environmental consequences and affected resources of land disturbances and water body crossings caused by construction activities (including adding, modifying, replacing or removing any facility) for the related environmental permits associated with any CIG activity.

-This evaluation is outlined in Kinder Morgan's Operating and Maintenance Procedure (O&M) 1205: Land Disturbance, Construction, and Environmental Permits, and referenced forms and procedures.
+For each individual maintenance activity, TGP will evaluate the potential environmental consequences and affected resources of land disturbances and water body crossings caused by construction activities (including adding, modifying, replacing, or removing any facility) for the related environmental permits associated with any TGP activity.
+This evaluation is outlined in Kinder Morgan's O&M Procedure 1205: Land Disturbance, Construction, and Environmental Permits, and referenced forms and procedures.
 This procedure requires obtaining the required permits prior to conducting any construction activity.
 These procedures ensure that all activities resulting in land disturbances or construction of new or modified facilities comply with the requirement to obtain all applicable environmental permits and other applicable environmental authorizations.
 These procedures contain information required to identify activities subject to Federal, state, and local environmental authorizations related to the work and to obtain those authorizations.
-The procedures require a review by CIG Environmental Services staff prior to the start of work, incorporation of environmental requirements into the project implementation, and ensuring outstanding (environmental) requirements are incorporated into facility operation.
+The procedures require a review by TGP Environmental Services staff prior to the start of work, incorporation of environmental requirements into the project implementation, and ensuring outstanding (environmental) requirements are incorporated into facility operation.

-If the activities do not qualify under the requirements of Sections 2.55(a) or 2.55(b) facilities or the blanket certificate, CIG will pursue authorization in accordance with Section 7 of the Natural Gas Act.

-b) Explain whether and how operation under the special permit will impact each of the environmental resources set out in the Site Description portion of this document: land use planning, surface waters (including wetlands), drinking water, soils and vegetation, wildlife habitats (including fisheries), cultural resources, socioeconomics, Native Americans, etc.?
+If the activities do not qualify under the requirements of Sections 2.55(a) or 2.55(b) facilities or the blanket certificate, TGP will pursue authorization in accordance with Section 7 of the Natural Gas Act.6 b) Explain whether and how operation under the special permit will impact each of the environmental resources set out in the Site Description portion of this document: land use planning, surface waters (including wetlands), drinking water, soils and vegetation, wildlife habitats (including fisheries), cultural resources, socioeconomics, Native Americans, etc.?
 Focus on environmental aspects that are impacted.
 Are there any geologic hazards?
 Will any of these impacts be significant?

 As already noted, this special permit involves pipeline facilities at various locations.
 Airborne dust emissions, erosion, and siltation to nearby waterbodies can result from exposed soil that exists during excavation activities that may be required to comply with the IM conditions.
-These impacts will be addressed and mitigated in accordance with the applicable Kinder Morgan procedures and FERC requirements, see Attachment B.
+These impacts will be addressed and mitigated in accordance with the applicable Kinder Morgan procedures and FERC requirements, see Attachment B. Approval of the special permit request will avoid disturbance to the environment, public roadways, businesses, and homes since pipe replacement will not be required.